Friday, May 28, 2021

 INTRODUCTION

-Spiritual babes may not have received effective Biblical instruction and will obviously err here and there but with dedicated discipleship and instruction in Scripture, this class of believers will definitely grow in faith into maturity over time.
+In any Christian congregation, there are believers of various categories just as happens in a household which consists of members under various stages of maturity.
+We have the newly converted believers or spiritual babies who are yet to fully undergo instruction in the basics of the faith.
+Spiritual babies may not have received effective biblical instruction and will obviously err here and there but with dedicated discipleship and instruction in Scripture, this class of believers will definitely grow in faith into maturity over time.

-In 1 Corinthians 3:1-4, Paul described the Corinthian believers as immature, not worthy of meat or solid food [a metaphorical reference to deeper spiritual truths] but milk [a reference to basic or elementary teachings of the faith].
+In 1 Corinthians 3:1-4, Paul describes the Corinthian believers as immature, not worthy of meat or solid food [a metaphorical reference to deeper spiritual truths] but milk [a reference to basic or elementary teachings of the faith].
 Paul's assessment was based on their unbecoming conduct and pride.

 Scripture reveals that the Holy Spirit guides and teaches believers, conveying the mind of God to them.

 John 14:16-18 says "And I will pray the Father, and He will give you another Helper, that He may abide with you forever— 17 the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.
 18 I will not leave you orphans; I will come to you."
+Notice the import of the closing section of the statement of v.16.

-This group of believers requires to serve under the mentorship of mature believers, preferably church elders or mature Christian women, who will observe them over a period of time before they are approved.
+The second category consists of those who have significantly advanced in Christian discipleship training but are not yet sufficiently mature for ministry duties.
+This group consolidates what the Bible describes as novices in 1 Timothy 3:6.
+They are easily puffed up with pride and are unable to handle leadership roles in the church.
+This group of believers should serve under the mentorship of mature believers, preferably church elders or mature Christian women, who will observe them over a period of time before they are approved.

 Biblical instruction is critical for the development of a Christian congregation.
 This assurance is given in Ephesians 4:11-14.